 - The Epilepsy Research Benchmarks Stewards Committee is charged with tracking and promoting progress related to the Benchmarks for Epilepsy Research.
-In January 2020, the Stewards published research progress reviews for the Benchmarks: - o Editorial: The Benchmarks: Progress and Emerging Priorities in Epilepsy Research - o Epilepsy Benchmarks Area I: Understanding the Causes of the Epilepsies and Epilepsy-Related Neurologic, Psychiatric, and Somatic Conditions - o Epilepsy Benchmarks Area II: Prevent Epilepsy and Its Progression - o Epilepsy Benchmarks Area III: Improved Treatment Options for Controlling Seizures and Epilepsy-Related Conditions Without Side Effects - o Epilepsy Benchmarks Area IV: Limit or Prevent Adverse Consequence of Seizures and Their Treatment Across the Life Span - The Epilepsy Research Benchmarks Stewards Committee is also discussing options for year-round activity following up on some of the ideas shared during the January 2021 NINDS Curing the Epilepsies meeting. - As the largest educational and scientific event for professionals working in epilepsy, an average of 1,200 scientific abstracts are presented each year at the AES Annual Meeting. - O Top rated abstract submitters are eligible for travel awards: Grass Foundation Young Investigator Awards, Jack M. Pellock Pediatric Travel Awards, Kimford J. Meador Research in Women with Epilepsy Award, Nurse and Advanced Practice Provider Awards, Suzanne and Peter Berry International Travel Award, and Young Investigator Awards. - The AES hosts a poster session, "Better Patient Outcomes Through Diversity," to celebrate the value of diversity in the professional community and research addressing the health equity in the diverse epilepsy patient community.
-New in 2021, there will be a poster session of cutting edge and innovative abstracts featuring basic science discoveries, emerging technologies, and paradigm challenging results.
-All selected abstracts will have high relevance to understanding and treating the mechanisms of epilepsy. - Basic scientists and clinical researchers also present research throughout the Annual Meeting's education program: - o Investigator Workshops highlight exciting developments in basic, translational, and clinical epilepsy research in a format promoting interactive discussion.
-The AES2020 event included 20 IWs focusing on a range of topics such as functional mapping in invasive brain recording, investigations in neuromodulation, and genetics. - Basic Science Skills Workshops at AES2020 looked at in vivo imaging approaches to visualize cells and networks during seizures and genome editing technologies and their implications for epilepsy research. - The Scientific Symposium, Merritt Putnam Symposium and Hot Topics Symposium present the latest in research each year, and the translational research symposium occurs every other year. - The Dialogues to Transform Epilepsy session focuses on the use of cutting-edge technology in neuroscience, including excitation/inhibition imbalance and machine learning, to evaluate patients with epilepsy.
-The AES2020 dialogue focused on how excitation/inhibition balance is being reinterpreted in the context of cortical networks.
+In January 2020, the Stewards published research progress reviews for the Benchmarks: - o Editorial: The Benchmarks: Progress and Emerging Priorities in Epilepsy Research - Epilepsy Benchmarks Area I: Understanding the Causes of the Epilepsies and Epilepsy-Related Neurologic, Psychiatric, and Somatic Conditions - Epilepsy Benchmarks Area II: Prevent Epilepsy and Its Progression - Epilepsy Benchmarks Area III: Improved Treatment Options for Controlling Seizures and Epilepsy-Related Conditions Without Side Effects - Epilepsy Benchmarks Area IV: Limit or Prevent Adverse Consequence of Seizures and Their Treatment Across the Life Span - The Epilepsy Research Benchmarks Stewards Committee is also discussing options for year-round activity following up on some of the ideas shared during the January 2021 NINDS Curing the Epilepsies meeting. - As the largest educational and scientific event for professionals working in epilepsy, an average of 1,200 scientific abstracts are presented each year at the AES Annual Meeting. - Top rated abstract submitters are eligible for travel awards: Grass Foundation Young Investigator Awards, Jack M. Pellock Pediatric Travel Awards, Kimford J. Meador Research in Women with Epilepsy Award, Nurse and Advanced Practice Provider Awards, Suzanne and Peter Berry International Travel Award, and Young Investigator Awards. - The AES hosts a poster session, "Better Patient Outcomes Through Diversity," to celebrate the value of diversity in the professional community and research addressing the health equity in the diverse epilepsy patient community.
+The 2021 basic science poster session included cutting edge and innovative abstracts featuring basic science discoveries, emerging technologies, and paradigm challenging results.
+All selected abstracts will have high relevance to understanding and treating the mechanisms of epilepsy. - Basic scientists and clinical researchers also present research throughout the Annual Meeting's education program: - Investigator Workshops highlight exciting developments in basic, translational, and clinical epilepsy research in a format promoting interactive discussion.
+The 2021 annual meeting included 20 IWs focusing on a range of topics such as functional and medical outcomes after pediatric brain surgery, disorders of GABA metabolism, and rationalizing intervention targets for SUDEP risk reduction. - Basic Science Skills Workshops at the 2021 annual meeting looked at stem cell-derived brain organoid approaches for epilepsy research and how to get started with computational modeling neurons and networks. - The Scientific Symposium, Merritt Putnam Symposium and Hot Topics Symposium present the latest in research each year, and the translational research symposium occurs every other year. - The Dialogues to Transform Epilepsy session focuses on the use of cutting-edge technology in neuroscience, including excitation/inhibition imbalance and machine learning, to evaluate patients with epilepsy.
+The 2021 dialogue focused on using induced pluripotent stem (iPS) cells to model the human brain and its disorders and advanced computational approaches to understand the complexity of brain function.